-ATRT3 Recommendation 3.3, which recommends suspending future Security, Stability, and Resiliency (SSR) Reviews until the next ATRT can consider the future of these reviews, was completed in March 2022, and therefore, not included in the FY23 prioritization.
-Activities and rationale toward the deferral of the SSR3 Review are detailed in the ATRT3 3.3 Implementation Documentation.
+- ATRT3 Recommendation 3.3, which recommends suspending future Security, Stability, and Resiliency (SSR) Reviews until the next ATRT can consider the future of these reviews, was completed in March 2022, and therefore, not included in the FY23 prioritization.
+Activities and rationale toward the deferral of the SSR3 Review are detailed in the ATRT3 Recommendation 3.3 Implementation Documentation. - ATRT3 Recommendation 5, which recommends the establishment of a prioritization process as well as a process for retiring recommendations completed in January 2024.
+Refer to the ATRT3 Recommendation 5 Implementation Documentation for more information.

-Eleven of the 15 ATRT3 recommendation components are in progress:
+Nine of the 15 ATRT3 recommendations are in progress:

-- Prioritized as P4 during the FY23 prioritization, ATRT3 Recommendation 2 calls for ICANN org to re-examine ATRT2 implementation in light of the ATRT3 assessment, and to complete implementation subject to prioritization.
-Work started in June 2022 to address ATRT3 Recommendation 2.
-With the gap analysis now complete, in Q1 2023 subject matter experts were engaged on re-labeling the implementation status of ATRT2 recommendations with accompanying rationale, and in identifying new actions, as required.
-This work continued in Q3 2023 and ICANN org now foresees the conclusions of these activities in Q4 2023 with the release of a report.
-Any action resulting from this work will be subject to prioritization, as recommended by the ATRT3. - Work is underway to address modifications needed to Section 4.6 of the ICANN Bylaws to amend the timing, duration, and occurrence of the next CCT Review, as articulated in ATRT3 Recommendation 3.2.
+- Work is underway to address possible modifications to Section 4.6 of the ICANN Bylaws to amend the timing, duration, and occurrence of the next CCT Review, as articulated in ATRT3 Recommendation 3.2.
 To the extent possible, the implementation of this recommendation, prioritized by the community group as P1, will be coordinated with the other modifications to the ICANN Bylaws pertaining to Specific Reviews.
-Once the Bylaws amendments are approved, ICANN org will update the Operating Standards for Specific Reviews accordingly.
+Should there be any Bylaws amendment, ICANN org will update the Operating Standards for Specific Reviews accordingly.
 The implementation activities of ATRT3 Recommendations 3.5 (see details below) may have an impact on outcomes of ATRT3 Recommendation 3.2.
-Redlines to the applicable sections of the ICANN Bylaws and Operating Standards for Specific Reviews were drafted by ICANN org, ready to be implemented once all other ATRT3 recommendations that require Bylaws modifications develop further. - Similar to ATRT3 Recommendation 3.2, ATRT3 Recommendation 3.4 prompts amendments to ICANN's Bylaws.
-The improvements will need to be mirrored into the Operating Standards for Specific Reviews once the Bylaws amendments are approved.
+Redlines to the applicable sections of the ICANN Bylaws and Operating Standards for Specific Reviews were drafted by ICANN org, ready to be implemented once all other ATRT3 recommendations that require Bylaws modifications develop further in 2024. - Similar to ATRT3 Recommendation 3.2, ATRT3 Recommendation 3.4 prompts amendments to ICANN's Bylaws.
+The improvements will need to be mirrored into the Operating Standards for Specific Reviews once the Bylaws amendments are approved in 2024.
 The implementation activities of ATRT3 Recommendations 3.5 and 3.6 (see details below) may have an impact on outcomes of ATRT3 Recommendation 3.4 which was prioritized as a P1 recommendation.
-Redlines to the applicable sections of the ICANN Bylaws and Operating Standards for Specific Reviews were drafted by ICANN org, ready to be implemented once all other ATRT3 recommendations that require Bylaws modifications develop further. - Work to identify a way forward for the Pilot Holistic Review derived from Board action on ATRT3 Recommendation 3.5 continued in Q3 2023.
-ICANN org supported the Pilot Holistic Review Terms of Reference Development Team, composed of former ATRT3 members and Board members, in finalizing revisions to the draft ToR to address the community comments received in Q3-Q4 2022 during the public comment on the first draft of the Pilot Holistic Review Terms of Reference (ToR).
-The Pilot Holistic Review Terms of Reference Development Team held an informational webinar on 21 August 2023 to present its revisions to the community and collect input.
-Following a positive community response during the webinar, the OEC provided an update to the Board at its Istanbul Workshop on 9 September 2023 and recommended opening a Public Comment proceeding.
-A Public Comment proceeding on the updated Pilot Holistic Review Revised Draft ToR opened on 28 September 2023 and will run through 27 November 2023.
-The Staff Report is scheduled for publication on 11 December 2023.
-The Board will then decide the next steps on the Pilot Holistic Review in Q1 2024.
+Redlines to the applicable sections of the ICANN Bylaws and Operating Standards for Specific Reviews were drafted by ICANN org, ready to be implemented once all other ATRT3 recommendations that require Bylaws modifications develop further. - Work to identify a way forward for the Pilot Holistic Review derived from Board action on ATRT3 Recommendation 3.5 continued in Q1 2024.
+At the Board's Montevideo Workshop of past January, the Board agreed in concept to proceed with the Pilot Holistic Review, provided that the OEC supplements the Pilot Holistic Review Team with additional guidance via the Terms of Reference.
+The OEC agreed to targeted updates to the Terms of Reference during its February 2024 meeting.
+ICANN org prepared an updated Terms of Reference for the OEC's review at its April 2024 meeting.
+Subject to the OEC's approval, it is anticipated that during a special Board session in April 2024, the OEC will present the updated Terms of Reference and its recommendation to the Board to formally initiate the Pilot Holistic Review no later than September 2024 to the Board,.